Lavender

 but now lay the reminders of

-convos, cafes, and diners, love,
+cafes, conversations, and diners, love,

-and my reflection in your waves—
+and my reflection in your waves,

-that open sky, that ocean gaze.
+that open-sky, ocean gaze.

-But life fills up your calendar
+But life fills up your calendar,

-and your hair fills with lavender,
+your hair fills up with lavender,

-but the cotton candy counterfeit
+and the cotton candy counterfeit

 could never overpower it

-or your starry stares you throw—
+or the starlit stares you throw;

 I recall them all, and there you go,